-Standing over 8 feet high, Ash Jesus and Ash Buddha were recently displayed in Macau.
+Standing over 8 feet tall, Ash Jesus and Ash Buddha were recently displayed in Macau.
 In a kind of religious showdown, the figures were installed facing each other; Jesus with hands outstretched, and Buddha sitting cross-legged, the perfect embodiment of tranquility.

 These massive sculptures are two of many impressive works of art by Huan that incorporate the ashes of incense carried by pilgrims.
 Using steel, and wood as a frame, the sculptures were layered in ash, giving them a deathly and eerie look and adding further complexity and symbolism.
 Huan hoped the figures would show similarities between the Eastern and Western religions, and the two ash deities were shown in as a part of a larger exhibition entitled “East Wind, West Wind.”